 GSW will hold recurring and topic-specific meetings with regulatory agencies.
 GSW began a bi-weekly update meeting with BOEM in May 2023.
-Additional recurring meetings will be scheduled with regulatory agencies as needed and/or as requested by the agencies.
+GSW will establish recurring meetings, which could range from meeting weekly to semi-annually, based on agency preferences and Project status.
+Additional or more frequent recurring meetings will be scheduled with regulatory agencies as needed and/or as requested by the agencies.
 GSW anticipates that these meetings will be focused on key periods of agency involvement (i.e., a monthly meeting may be scheduled with an agency for the months leading up to and immediately following submittal of a permit application to that agency).